varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 fun LayoutlessPage() { /* ... */ }
 ```

+Normally you don't need to do this, unless you've set up a default layout applied to all pages under some package, at
+which point you can use this annotation to opt-out.

-This can occasionally be useful for pages where you don't want to adorn them with any of your site's normal scaffolding,
+Having no layout can occasionally be useful for pages where you don't want to adorn them with any of your site's normal
-such as some special page where you want to have full control of its appearance.
+scaffolding, such as some special page where you want to have full control of its appearance.

 Without a layout, the composition hierarchy essentially skips the layout layer entirely: